MarsBased/marsbased-website-old/_posts/2014-03-24-how-we-make-the-right-app2.markdown

 As for the Javascript side, we use <a href="http://angularjs.org/" title="AngularJS" target="_blank">AngularJS</a>.
 AngularJS is a Javascript framework designed to build single-page web applications as if they were native by removing all the Javascript boilerplate.
 By doing that, AngularJS gives the browser the power it needs to transform our ideas into apps.

-The most recent addition to the MarsBased tech stack has been <a href="http://coffeescript.org/" title="Coffeescript" target="_blank">Coffeescript</a>.
-Coffeescript allows rewriting Javascript code with simplicity and elegance.
-After some research and testing, we integrated both Coffeescript and AngularJS with Cookin.me and fell in love with it.
+The most recent addition to the MarsBased tech stack has been <a href="http://coffeescript.org/" title="CoffeeScript" target="_blank">CoffeeScript</a>.
+CoffeeScript allows rewriting Javascript code with simplicity and elegance.
+After some research and testing, we integrated both CoffeeScript and AngularJS with Cookin.me and fell in love with it.

 ###Server Side Development###

 We are Rubyists!
-We love Ruby on Rails simplicity, elegance and cleanliness.
+We love Ruby on Rails simplicity, elegance, and cleanliness.
 While we believe that methodologies are language-agnostic, <a title="Ruby" href="https://www.ruby-lang.org/" target="_blank">Ruby</a> and <a title="Ruby on Rails" href="http://rubyonrails.org/" target="_blank">Ruby on Rails</a> help us follow Agile Development practices.
 That's the reason why we have chosen tools that let us move quickly through each development stage: building, integrating, testing & releasing.

-At MarsBased we take testing *very seriously*.
+At MarsBased, we take testing *very seriously*.
 We know that our clients might require changes over time, and introduce improvements to their apps.
 The only way we can ensure delivering these changes without breaking the entire codebase of the project is through testing.
 Test, test, test and then some.

 We have adopted two popular Ruby frameworks for testing.
-With <a title="RSpec" href="http://rspec.info" target="_blank">RSpec</a> and <a title="Capybara" href="https://github.com/jnicklas/capybara" target="_blank">Capybara</a> we feel very comfortable applying a test driven development approach from unit testing to building acceptance tests.
+With <a title="RSpec" href="http://rspec.info" target="_blank">RSpec</a> and <a title="Capybara" href="https://github.com/jnicklas/capybara" target="_blank">Capybara</a>, we feel very comfortable applying a test-driven development approach from unit testing to building acceptance tests.

 For more specific projects, we have a flexible tool belt.
 According to every project's needs, we've got a broad set of technologies at hand to give our clients exactly what they need:

 * <a title="ElasticSearch" href="http://www.elasticsearch.org" target="_blank">ElasticSearch</a>: For indexing and searching through our client data without affecting performance.
-* <a title="Sidekiq" href="http://sidekiq.org" target="_blank">Sidekiq</a>: Handy when there's a lot of background processing jobs - like image and video transformations, web crawling or big data processing.
+* <a title="Sidekiq" href="http://sidekiq.org" target="_blank">Sidekiq</a>: Handy when there are a lot of background processing jobs - like image and video transformations, web crawling or big data processing.
 * <a title="Memcached" href="http://memcached.org" target="_blank">Memcached</a>: Caches almost every little part of a web application to achieve blazing fast responses, thus keeping response times low.
 * <a title="Redis" href="http://redis.io" target="_blank">Redis</a>: Manages big amounts of volatile data faster than any relational database can.